 If you want to start something new or break out of a dead-end job, follow the path of the Ramen-eating hackers who live cheaply.
 If you live an elaborate lifestyle, you may burn through your paychecks.
 See how much you can cut.

 Make it a game.
-Buy a $75 sewing machine and give up buying clothes for a year (I don’t buy new clothes very often, if ever).
+Buy a $75 sewing machine and give up buying clothes for a year (which is something I did—and now I don’t buy new clothes very often, if ever).
 Learn from the family in San Francisco that lives with no trash.
 Eat on the cheap.
 Give up restaurants and alcohol for a year, or even a few months.
 Track all your purchases and decide whether that night out with friends or new pair of shoes is more valuable to you than your freedom.

 Sound like too much to give up?
 Consider how much you want to leave your job or chase your business idea.
 What’s it worth to you?
 How much do you want to start this business?
 When you want it, you’ll make it happen.